api3dao/old-api3-docs/smart-contract-platform-guides/is-my-platform-compatible.md

 This is because Metamask has similar requirements to Airnode.
 On the other hand, if your smart contract platform requires customized versions of `web3.js`, `ethers.js`, `truffle`, etc. being used, that is probably because the node API is not identical to Ethereum's.

+### HTTP vs WSS

+Airnode uses the HTTP endpoint to access the JSON-RPC API.
+Therefore, not supporting WSS endpoints/not having them widely available is not a problem.

 **TL;DR** If your users can use Metamask to interact with your smart contract platform, you are good.
 Otherwise, the parts of Airnode that interacts with the chain will need to be customized.